 Combining dedicated design and craftsmanship with an environmentally and socially conscious supply chain from sheep to shop, at Navygrey we care about who makes our clothes as much as whom we make them for.

-Handpicked superfine wool from the softest Australian Merino sheep.
+Handpicked superfine wool from the softest sheep in Australia, New Zealand and South Africa.
 Woolmark certified, each raw fibre lot can be traced back to the farm that produced it, ensuring greater quality control.

 The skin of Merino sheep tends to be wrinkly and the sheep are subject to the risk of being “struck” by flies (known as “flystrike”) which deposit larvae in warm damp areas of wool and skin.
 The maggots which develop from larvae then proceed to eat the flesh of the sheep.
 If not treated, this can lead to a sheep’s death.

 Mulesing is the word used to describe the surgical removal of loose folds of skin from the breach area of merino sheep.
 Because it is a controversial practice which can cause pain, (and anaesthetic isn’t always administered) we have chosen to source mulesing-free wool.